ajw108/voice_recognition_package/README.md

 1. pocketsphinx.launch

 	pocketsphinx.launch starts the pocketsphinx recognizer node for speech recognition.
 This file includes two parameters: the file location of RJ.lm, and RJ.dic.
 These files are required for the recognizer node to understand the list of words required for the memory game.
 The structure of these files will be explained in a later section.
+This file can include an additional optional parameter to specify which microphone is needed, but if only one mic is in use the node will automatically determine the correct microphone.

 2. detector.launch